cldeluna/pandas_for_pandemic_data/MyContext.md

 ['day' 'Country' 'CountryName' 'Region' 'Deaths' 'CumulativeDeaths' 'Confirmed' 'CumulativeConfirmed']

-So basically everyone is tracking, at a minimum, by day:
+So basically everyone is tracking, at a minimum:

 - Country
 - Regional info (State, County, Province, etc.)
 - Deaths
 - Confirmed

-All over time.
+All over time (typically by day).

 What is noticeably missing is any data on testing in the US.

-[Worldometers](https://www.worldometers.info) is counting critical cases as well as totals and new so we can map out trends.
+[Worldometers](https://www.worldometers.info) is counting critical cases as well as totals and new (additional from previous day) so we can map out trends.
 Critical cases speaks directly to the medical infrastructure question and so is key, in my mind.

 The [French Department of Public Health](https://www.santepubliquefrance.fr/maladies-et-traumatismes/maladies-et-infections-respiratoires/infection-a-coronavirus/articles/infection-au-nouveau-coronavirus-sars-cov-2-covid-19-france-et-monde) is tracking much more hospitalization data although there is some debate right now around how they are counting confirmed cases and it may be that the confirmed number actually contains confirmed and suspected cases.
 They specifically track at risk categories (the elderly and those in care facilities).

 ![infog_coronavirus_060420](./images/infog_coronavirus_060420.jpg)

 #### How we count it

 So the current debate about the numbers from France highlights this next issue.
 How are the counts calculated?

-Lets take our most predominant measure, Deaths.
+Lets take our most predominant measure, "deaths".

 Looking into that number is uncomfortable and not just for the obvious reasons.
 How a COVID19 death is counted *varies wildly*.
-Everyone is counting differently, not only within organizations in the US but across the globe, making it even more difficult to understand what is happening.
+Everyone is counting differently, not only within organizations but across the globe, making it even more difficult to understand what is happening.
 If I die from a pre-existing condition but die while infected with COVID-19 do we count that as a COVID-19 death?
-Its far more nuanced that I could have ever imagined.
+Its far more nuanced than I could have ever imagined.
 See this excellent article which illustrates the disparity and complexity in counting deaths:
 [Coronavirus: Why death and mortality rates differ](https://www.bbc.com/future/article/20200401-coronavirus-why-death-and-mortality-rates-differ).

 I believe this complexity exists, to varying degrees, for every data category tracked.

-In addition to how the numbers are calculated, the physical tracking the actual data is a huge undertaking and I've not seen much of that mentioned in the media.
+In addition to how the numbers are calculated, the physical tracking of the actual data is a huge undertaking and I've not seen much of that mentioned in the media.
 As you saw from my personal example, numbers are available but not in any consistent format.
 To look at California, I was able to do a simple download of the data.
 To look at data for Mexico I either have to trust data that is machine consumable from other sources or parse the web page that has the data I want myself.
 That is why the CSSE JHU data set is so impressive.

 These are not "sexy" questions, I realize, and pale in comparison to "how many dead" but they are important ones that don't get much play.

 #### What *should* we be tracking?